strapi/strapi/docs/3.0.0-beta.x/guides/queries.md

 ### `countSearch`

-Returns the total count of entries mattching a search. (this feature will return all entries on sqlite).
+Returns the total count of entries based on a search. (this feature will return all entries on sqlite).

 #### Example